Building communities in Vanuatu

 So when my church pastor asked me if I wanted to help him out with some locals in Vanuatu after a local had reached out to him, I jumped at the chance.

-A place like no other.
+A place like no other 🇻🇺

-Time to get to work
+Time to get to work 🛠️

-The main focus of our trip was to help a small community on the ground, building some new structures and making it easier for them to access water on a daily basis.
-Our first project was to help the locals build a large timber framed structure on one of the rural properties to serve a meeting place for their church group.
+The main focus of our trip was to help a small community by building new structures and improving their daily access to water.
+Our first project was constructing a large timber-framed structure on a rural property to serve as a meeting place for their church group.
+We also donated a generator and set up the entire space, complete with LED lighting, tables, and bench seating.

-A deeply satisfying experience.
+A deeply satisfying experience ✨

-What’s next?
+What’s next? 👉

 chat icon